 We have a Welfare Officer to look after the welfare of our members, given the nature of the work they undertake.
+11 members made use of this support service in the period in question.

 We have set ourselves a strategic goal of having kit of a high specification for search and rescue purposes, maintained to the highest standards in order to give us a flexible range of options in securing the best outcome for the missing person.
 Our Equipment Officer, supported by the wider Ops Team, is responsible for ensuring this goal is met.
 We are pleased to report that there have been no instances of equipment failure to report for the year in question.